North River (Massachusetts Bay)

 The North River is a river, approximately 12 mi long, in eastern Massachusetts, United States.
 It is primarily a tidal river, formed by the confluence of the Indian Head River and Herring Brook.
-The North River forms the boundary between the towns of Norwell, Pembroke, Massachusetts, Hanover, Massachusetts and downstream, the boundary between Scituate and Marshfield.
+The North River forms the boundary between the towns of Norwell, Pembroke, Hanover and downstream, the boundary between Scituate and Marshfield.
 The river flows into Massachusetts Bay at New Inlet, where it also converges with the mouth of the South River.
 The North River area is also known as the "Irish Riviera" due to the large Irish American population that migrated during the 19th century.

 Fishing

 The North River is primarily a habitat for striped bass and bluefish.
 As the tide rapidly changes both the bass and bluefish get trapped in the shallows.
 The most common shallows occur by the flats of the river.
 These flats are approximately half a mile wide and one mile long.
 During the spring, when schools of striped bass and bluefish are most active, is the best time to fish by the flats, either by boat or on land.